-APPENDIX A

-MARITIME-LAND INTERFACE
+APPENDIX A MARITIME-LAND INTERFACE

-1. Joint Base on a Shoreline.
+1. Joint Base on a Shoreline

 The establishment of a base on a shoreline in the JRA presents special advantages and challenges to those responsible for the functions inherent in the base's mission and for its defense.
 The advantages include the availability of the assets of more than one Service component for use by commanders in fulfilling their responsibilities.
 The special challenges may include the fact that facilities like ports and harbors are usually located in heavily populated areas.
 Command arrangements may be complicated by diverse purposes when multiple Service components use the same facilities.
 For example, the following installations may be in close geographical proximity:

-a.
-Army common-user water terminal.

-b.
-Support base for a MAGTF.
+- a.
+Army common-user water terminal; - b.
+Support base for a MAGTF;

 c.
-Naval base supporting and sustaining fleet operations and/or naval coastal warfare operations, naval advanced logistic support site (ALSS), and naval forward logistic site (FLS).

-d.
-Air Force base operating an aerial port of debarkation.
+Naval base supporting and sustaining fleet operations and/or naval coastal warfare operations, naval advanced logistic support site (ALSS), and naval forward logistic site (FLS); and d.
+Air Force base operating an aerial port 3.
+Defense Planning of debarkation a.
+The JFC designates the base commander, usually from the Service component with the dominant force on the installation.